frontity/api-reference/docs-api/frontity-packages/features-packages/smart-ads.md

 Smart Adserver is an ad serving network and they provide an API for displaying the ads which is described [here](https://support.smartadserver.com/s/article/Tagging-guide)

 The `@frontity/smart-adserver` package will load a third-party Smart Adserver library which adds certain properties on the global `window` object.
-Then you as the developer can then use those properties to make the "ad call" (which are basically API calls to the Smart Adserver).
+Then you as the developer can render the exposed `<SmartAd>` component, which will use those properties to make the "ad call" (which are basically API calls to the Smart Adserver).

-In response, the Smart Adserver dynamically loads some code which will modify the DOM to insert the ad in the place that was specified in the API call.
+In response, the Smart Adserver dynamically loads some code which will modify the DOM to insert the ad in the place that the `<SmartAd>` component was rendered.

 The package has 3 main components: